boots-edu/textbook/source/original/week6.md

 _Polymorphism_  in OOP is the provision of a single interface to entities of different types\.

 But what happens when a developer using our class creates an actual Drawable object\.
 We built it to act as a superclass for all of the drawable objects\, but it makes no sense to create one on its own\.
-It isn’t really drawable since the draw function doesn’t do anything\.
+It isn't really drawable since the draw function doesn't do anything\.
 It provides no functionality\, and serves no purpose other than to act as a superclass to our other elements\, hold their color\, and dispatch their draw requests\.

 It would be nice not to be able to prevent a user of our class from accidentally creating and using one of these\.